 These cake yarns from Lion Brand are just amazing – and let me tell ya why.
 I’m going to take you through three different collections that are made up of the same acrylic fibers, weight, and yardage.
 The only thing that sets them apart are the colorways within each collection.
 How cool is that?!
-So matter what project you have, you could probably find the yarn you need somewhere within these cake yarns.
+So no matter what project you have, you could probably find the yarn you need somewhere within these cake yarns.

 COLORS, COLORS, COLORS!

 One of my favorite things about this yarn is that the colors are spaced so well within the cake.
 A lot of striping happens on its own with little to no color changing for you!
 I don’t know about you, but I am all about making my projects as easy as they can be. (thanks LB!)

 First up, Cupcake!
 I mean, don’t cupcakes always come first??
 As expected, I think these colorways are the cutest of all, and there’s plenty of them to go around.
 Let’s just get right into it:

 - Gelato – pastels have stolen my heart!
 You have mint green, a pale periwinkle, and all the pinky coral shades.
 Italian gelato in a cone anyone?
 (Anybody else getting hungry?)

 - Apple Picking – this one would make such a fun, bright fall pattern with its earthtones, reds, and oranges.

 - Moody Blue – I’m also a sucker for beautiful, rich shades of blue and this is it – with a touch of taupe and granny smith apple green.